Marlin Stutzman: 2010 U.S. House campaign

 Incumbent U.S. Representative Mark Souder (R) resigned after admitting to an affair.
 This event occurred after he won the Republican primary on May 4.
 On June 12, Republicans from Indiana's third district met in Columbia City to choose Souder's replacement.
 Stutzman won decisively on the second ballot.
 He defeated the Democratic candidate in both the general election and the special election to fill the remainder of Souder's term (both held on the same day).

 2012 U.S. House campaign

 Stutzman defeated his Democratic opponent Kevin Boyd by a 67%–33% margin.

 2014 U.S. House campaign

 Stutzman defeated his Democratic opponent Justin Kuhnle by 66% - 27% margin.
 Libertarian candidate Scott Wise received 7%.

 2016 U.S. Senate campaign

-Stutzman ran for a U.S. Senate seat in 2016.
+On May 9, 2015, Stutzman announced he would run in 2016 for the U.S. Senate seat he had failed to be nominated for in 2010.
 He was endorsed by the Club for Growth and Senator Rand Paul.
 Stutzman was defeated by fellow Republican Todd Young in the primary election.

+2024 U.S. House campaign

+On April 18, 2023, Stutzman announced his candidacy in his old congressional district after his successor Jim Banks announced his candidacy for the U.S. Senate.
+He narrowly defeated 2019 Fort Wayne mayoral candidate Tim Smith by a margin of 1,307 votes in a closer than expected primary.